Older people: introduction

 The pension age has changed a number of times since 1953; for both men and women the pension age will increase to 67 for those born between 1961 – 1977 and to 68 for those born after 1978.
 Existing health inequalities mean some population groups are less likely to still be in good health in the later stages of their working life than others.

-With an ageing population there is likely to be a decline in the proportion of the population who are in good health (see our Clinical conditions and age in Scotland page).
-Although healthy life expectancy increased for both males and females between 1980 and 2008 (see our Healthy life expectancy: Scotland page), further improvements in Scotland and other nations have not been seen in recent years (NRS).
+With an ageing population there is likely to be a decline in the proportion of the population who are in good health.
+Healthy life expectancy has been declining in Scotland for both males and females in recent years (Healthy Life Expectancy 2019-2021, National Records for Scotland (602KB)).

 Unpaid carers